komiga/ld26-prisma-assets/README.md

 ## License

-Prisma is licensed under CC-BY-NC-ND 3.0 Unported, meaning you can share the work **as long as**:
+Prisma is licensed under CC BY-NC-ND 3.0 Unported, meaning you can share the work **as long as**:

 1. **You do not use the work for commercial purposes.**